Business Communications

 Women offer unique skills and values in the workplace that create success in any organization.
 Having diverse organizational leadership increases innovation, creative thinking, and well-rounded decision-making.

-To help organizations and individuals capitalize on developing women leaders, the certificate focuses on:
+To help organizations and individuals capitalize on developing women leaders and leaders that support women in leadership, the certificate focuses on:

 • Personal Authentic Leadership